 What causes disease?

-Consider first perhaps the interaction of environmental factors (eg, pollution, outbreaks) and social factors (eg, smoking, drug use).
-You may also wish to consider other aspects of your topic.
+Consider first the interaction of environmental factors (eg, pollution, outbreaks) and social factors (eg, smoking, drug use).
+But you may also wish to consider other aspects of your topic.

 Think about the wider context of your topic.
-Do some preliminary exploration, both in the literature and in discussions with your teachers, advisors, and peers.
+Do some preliminary exploration, both in the literature and in discussions with your instructors, advisors, and peers.
 What are the relevant scientific and policy circumstances?

 Is your topic researchable?